Intimact as Parents

 First off, we believe using the word “caught” is wrong.

 You can't get caught masturbating, because masturbation isn't wrong.
 Masturbation is healthy and there is nothing wrong or evil about it.
-Without proper sex education, many of us are made to feel like we are doing something… sinful.
+Without proper sex education in India, many of us are made to feel like we are doing something… sinful.

 That cycle needs to end.